-Table 9: Roles and Responsibilities in Emergency incident Response Entity Responsibilities Contractor Team (ERT) Communicates / alerts the EERT.
+Table 5: Noice and Nesponsibiliti es in Emergency incluent Response Entity Responsibilities Contractor Team (ERT) Communicates / alerts the EERT.
 Prepares the emergency site to facilitate the response action of the EERT, e.g., vacating, clearing, restricting site.
-When necessary &amp; requested by the EERT, lends support / provides assistance during EERT's response operations.
-External Emergency Response Team (EERT) - Solves the emergency/incident Contractor Resources Provide and sustain the people, equipment, tools &amp; funds necessary to ensure Subproject's quick response to emergency situations.
-Maintain good communication lines with the EERT to ensure prompt help response &amp; adequate protection, by keeping them informed of
+When necessary & requested by the EERT, lends support / provides assistance during EERT's response operations.
+External Emergency Response Team (EERT) - Solves the emergency/incident Contractor Resources - Provide and sustain the people, equipment, tools & funds necessary to ensure Subproject's quick response to emergency

-Entity Responsibilities Subproject progress.
+Entity Responsibilities situations. - Maintain good communication lines with the EERT to ensure prompt help response & adequate protection, by keeping them informed of Subproject progress.

-- 42. The ERT will be led by the senior contractor engineer (designated ERTL) on site with a suitably trained foreman or junior engineer as deputy.
-Trained first-aiders and security crew will be the core members of the ERT. - 43.
-The Contractor will ensure that ERT members are physically, technically and psychologically fit for their emergency response roles and responsibilities. - 44.
-Prior to the mobilization of civil works, the Contractor, through its Construction Manager, ERTL, in coordination with the PCU/PIU, will meet with the ultimate response institutions to discuss the overall construction process, including, but not limited to: - i) subproject sites; - ii) construction time frame and phasing; - iii) any special construction techniques and equipment that will be used; - iv) any hazardous materials that will be brought to and stored in the construction premise and details on their applications and handling/management system; - v) the Contractor's Emergency Management Plan - vi) names and contact details of the ERT members - 45.
-The objective of this meeting is to provide the ultimate response institutions the context for: - i) their comments on the adequacy of the respective Emergency Management Plans - ii) their own assessment of what types, likely magnitude and likely incidence rate of potential hazards are anticipated - iii) the arrangements for coordination and collaboration. - 46.
-To ensure effective emergency response, prior to mobilization of civil works, the Contractor will: - i) set up the ERT; - ii) set up all support equipment and facilities in working condition - iii) made arrangements with the EERT; - iv) conducted proper training of ERT members, and encouraged and trained volunteers from the work force; v) conducted orientation to all construction workers on the emergency response procedures and facilities, particularly evacuation procedures, evacuation routes, evacuation assembly points, and self-first response, among others; and vi) conducted drills for different possible situations. - 47.
-To sustain effective emergency response throughout Subproject implementation an adequate budget shall be provided to sustain the capabilities and efficiency of the emergency response mechanism, the emergency response equipment, tools, facilities and supplies.
+- 43. The ERT will be led by the contractor's senior engineer (designated ERTL) on site with a suitably trained foreman or junior engineer as deputy.
+Trained first-aiders and security crew will be the core members of the ERT. - 44.
+The Contractor will ensure that ERT members are physically, technically and psychologically fit for their emergency response roles and responsibilities. - 45.
+Prior to the mobilization of civil works, the Contractor, through its Construction Manager, ERTL, in coordination with the PCU/PIU, will meet with the ultimate response institutions to discuss the overall construction process, including, but not limited to: - i) Subproject sites; - ii) construction time frame and phasing; - iii) any special construction techniques and equipment that will be used; - iv) any hazardous materials that will be brought to and stored in the construction premise and details on their applications and handling/management system; - v) the Contractor's Emergency Management Plan - vi) names and contact details of the ERT members - 46.
+The objective of this meeting is to provide the ultimate response institutions the context for: - i) their comments on the adequacy of the respective Emergency Management Plans - ii) their own assessment of what types, likely magnitude and likely incidence rate of potential hazards are anticipated; and - iii) arrangements for coordination and collaboration. - 47.
+To ensure effective emergency response, prior to mobilization of civil works, the Contractor will: - i) set up the ERT; - ii) set up all support equipment and facilities in working condition - iii) made arrangements with the EERT; - iv) conducted proper training of ERT members, and encouraged and trained volunteers from the work force; v) conducted orientation to all construction workers on the emergency response procedures and facilities, particularly evacuation procedures, evacuation routes, evacuation assembly points, and self-first response, among others; and vi) conducted drills for different possible situations. - 48.
+To sustain effective emergency response throughout subproject implementation an adequate budget shall be provided to sustain the capabilities and efficiency of the emergency response mechanism, the emergency response equipment, tools, facilities and supplies.
 Drills and reminders will take place regularly, the former at least every two months and the latter at least every month.